 My name is Anita Graser and I am a scientist, open source GIS advocate and data visualization geek.
 This blog was born in 2010 as a place to record my thoughts and experiences in using open source GIS.

 I studied geographic information sciences and am now working with the Mobility department at the Austrian Institute of Technology, Vienna.
-I am a member of the QGIS PSC, serve on the OSGeo board of directors as well as a member of the Young Scholars Committee of the Laboratory for Geocomputation at Ryerson University, Toronto.
-In addition, I’m teaching QGIS classes at UNIGIS Salzburg as well as the University of Applied Sciences Wiener Neustadt.
+I am a member of the QGIS PSC and currently serve on the OSGeo board of directors.
+In addition, I’m teaching QGIS classes at the University of Applied Sciences Wiener Neustadt, at UNIGIS Salzburg as well as the Technical University of Vienna.

 You can follow me on Twitter @underdarkGIS.